-Institutions must include an acknowledgment of the support of the National Endowment for the Humanities in all their publications that result from or pertain to the use of the grant funds.
+Institutions are expected to include an acknowledgment of the support of the National Endowment for the Humanities in all their publications that result from or pertain to the use of the grant funds.
 Materials prepared by the institution to advertise the availability of fellowships should contain a statement of the estimated number of NEH grants available.
-Acknowledgment of NEH support should also appear in materials describing the selection procedures, announcements of the individuals selected, and reports on the substantive work accomplished by NEH-funded scholars.
+Acknowledgment of NEH support should also appear in materials that describe the procedures for the selection of fellows and other grantees, announcements of the individuals selected, and reports on the substantive work accomplished by NEH-funded scholars.
 Persons supported in whole or in part by NEH funds must be so identified, even when other sources of funding are involved.
 In addition, institutions are expected to insure, unless advised otherwise, that all scholarly articles, books, and other publications resulting from work conducted by NEH-funded scholars contain an acknowledgment of NEH support.